-Fees are subject to change as approved by the USC Board of Trustees.
+1Fees are subject to change as approved by the USC Board of Trustees.
 Additional fees may be required in specific majors.

-&lt;sup>2 A one-time fee paid by new degree-seeking students.
+2 A one-time fee paid by new degree-seeking students.

-- Federal PLUS loans received on behalf of students
+- 4. Federal PLUS loans received on behalf of students

 - 5. Federal Pell grants

 - 6. Federal SEOG program aid

 - 7. Other Title IV funds